endoteu/geocodeApp/README.md

 # Scalability
 Because of the fact that each provider has his own class, and every provider must implement the common interface, it is very easy to add more providers.

-# BaseUrl
+# baseUrl variable
-The BaseUrl variable in src/app/ geocode.service.ts and provider.service.ts must be set to the address where the backend is hosted.
+The baseUrl variable in src/app/ geocode.service.ts and provider.service.ts must be set to the address where the backend is hosted.